Tommyphung1/Predicting-Video-Games-Profit-with-Genres/README.md

 After balancing and resampling the training set to get a more even distribution, there was a slight change.
 Although the majority of the genres stayed the same, two genres stood out even though they were uncommon based on other metrics. **Brawler and Fighting** seemed to perform well depending on the model and should be explored. **This may be too risky for indie developers** due to the smaller pool of games and the lower accuracy of the model but **could be beneficial for older developers** in creating these type of games.

 ## Recommendations
-**Triple-A Developer**: <br>
+### Experienced Developers Main Points
+1. Use **Adventure and RPG**
+2. Add **puzzles and simulators** when applicable

 **Safe genres** to make are **Adventure and RPG** due to their reliability in the gaming market. <br>
-Add **puzzles and simulators** for added variety in games to increase performance.
+Add **puzzle and simulators** for added variety in games to increase **possible** performance.

-**Indie Developers**: <br>
+### Indie Developers Main Points
+1. Use **Adventure and RPG**
+2. Add **platformers and shooters** when applicable

-Avoid uncommon genres and stick to common genres. **Adventure and RPG** are safe as well along with **platformer and shooters**. <br>
+Avoid uncommon genres and stick to common genres. **Adventure and RPG** are safe as well along with **platformer and shooters**.
 Adding **Strategy or Acade** in their game would increase the likelihood of performing well.

-Developers should use this model to get an idea of possible genres to add to their games and continue to experiment with different combinations.
-It is safe to interpret the results as using the top 5 genres, avoiding the last 5, and considering genres in between.

 ## Next Step
 1. **Add developer and publisher to the model**.

-There are **potential markers** that may prove to be a huge factor in making a profitable game.  <br>
+There are **potential markers** that may prove to be a huge factor in making a profitable game.

 2. **Add more existing games into the dataset when modeling**.

 There were a lot of games that weren't added to the final dataframe due to the title not matching perfectly and it would take too much time to individually look and see why that would be the case. **More data would ideally lead to better modeling**, especially for the modeling of games with over 1 million units in sales.

-3. **Determine trends in genres for each year.** Throughout history, there have been trends that I have noticed from game developers making similar styles of games.
-Some example from the top of my head was the **MOBA, Open World, and Battle Royal** trend in most recent years where they were extremely popular and widely made even poorly.
+3. **Determine trends in genres for each year.**

+Throughout history, there have been trends that I have noticed from game developers making similar styles of games.
+Some examples are **MOBA, Open World, and Battle Royal** trends were in the height of popularity and production.

 ## For More Information
 Please review our full analysis in [Jupyter Notebook](https://github.com/Tommyphung1/Project_5/blob/master/Final_Notebook.ipynb) or the [presentation](https://github.com/Tommyphung1/Project_5/blob/master/Project%205%20Final%20Presentation.pdf).